Pairs: A New Classic Pub Game

 The deck is simple: just the numbers 1 through 10, with each card duplicated according to its rank: 1x1, 2x2, 3x3, and so on.

 The original game is about avoiding pairs, and there’s only one loser.
-Today there are more than 40 original games with the very same deck.
+Today there are more than fifty original games with the very same deck.

 Introduction:

-Pairs was released by Cheapass Games in 2014, and now it has a home at Crab Fragment Labs.
-You can still buy some versions of Pairs from Greater Than Games.
+Pairs was released by Cheapass Games in 2014, and it now has a home at Crab Fragment Labs.
+As we reintegrate Pairs into the Cheapass family (all under the same roof once again) you’ll see a mix of Cheapass and Crab Fragment logos on the various incarnations.
+You can still buy some Pairs decks from Greater Than Games.
 (We recommend the Deluxe Edition).
 And you can also buy several different decks from DriveThruCards, linked below.

 Newest Decks: